-Students in grades 4, 6 and 8 are required to take standardized tests as suggested by the Archdiocese.
+Students in grades 4 through 8 take standardized tests by a company suggested by the Archdiocese.

 The standardized testing service is determined by the Archdiocese of St. Louis.
 Currently the Iowa Test of Basic Skills (ITBS) is used.
 Test scores are used to analyze curriculum strengths and weaknesses, as well as individual student strengths and weaknesses.
 The faculty uses these results to monitor curriculum adjustments in order to enhance the learning environment.
 The results of ITBS standardized testing are reported to parents at Parent Teacher Conferences in the fall.
 Teachers monitor student progress and teachers and parents communicate with assessments as needed beyond the quarter grades.